abhaysobhanan/abhaysobhanan.github.io/_pages/cv.md

 Education
 ======
-* (Ongoing) Ph.D in Industrial Engineering, University of South Florida, U.S.A., 2025 (expected)
+* (Ongoing) Ph.D in Industrial Engineering, University of South Florida, U.S.A., 2025.
 * BS-MS in Mathematics, National Institute of Technology Agartala, India, May 2019.

   Visiting Student at: